theerapatk/pokedex/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.1.

-Most of server setup is from https://github.com/davideviolante/Angular-Full-Stack/
+Most of the server setup is from https://github.com/davideviolante/Angular-Full-Stack/

 ## Development server